-Ihowz is very concerned that there will be unintended consequences of the proposed removal of the Section 21 notice in the Private Rental Sector (PRS) as part of the Renters Reform Bill, as mentioned in the Queens Speech, and have written to all MP’s to express these concerns.
+Ihowz wrote to all MPs, expressing concern over the potential consequences of removing the Section 21 Notice in the Private Rental Sector (PRS) as part of the Renters Reform Bill mentioned in the Queen’s Speech.

 - Many landlords will be unwilling to offer a tenancy unless the applicant has perfect references.

-- This will lead to further stress in the social housing when vulnerable tenants can no longer be housed in the PRS.
+- The social housing sector will face an increased strain whereby vulnerable tenants can no longer find accommodation in the PRS.